sehoon787/courses/2024_spring/xai604/project/README.md

 # 3. STOP dataset

-We used the music portion.
+We used the music portion of the STOP train set.
-But we removed 00011525.wav.
-You may download the compressed sharded TFRecord from the following directory: https://drive.google.com/file/d/1FUrwZzeZ8S1su9MPaQVu4WDswM2AjPxG/view?usp=drive_link
+However, we removed 00011525.wav, since the transcript of it seems to contain an error: "play song TITLE_MEDIA on spotify" You may download the compressed sharded TFRecord from the following directory: https://drive.google.com/file/d/1FUrwZzeZ8S1su9MPaQVu4WDswM2AjPxG/view?usp=drive_link